Lecturer in Actuarial Science

 Named after Alan Turing, one of the most gifted and innovative researchers of the twentieth century (and was of course a member of staff of the University of Manchester), these highly prestigious fellowships are open to truly outstanding mathematicians from across the world.
 The fellowships are funded by a generous external donation, and are of four years duration.

 Fellows will engage in research of the highest international standing in the most challenging areas of mathematics.
 Lecturing and administrative duties will be minimal, with teaching typically limited to one course per year on advanced material, quite possibly closely related to the fellows’ research interests.
 Fellows will be expected to seek further funding in order to further promote their research.
 They will also contribute fully to the rich and diverse research life of the School of Mathematics, for example by hosting conferences in their field and supervising PhD students.
 Substantial funds will be available to support research and travel expenses.

 Applicants will be engaging in research at the highest international standards and show the promise of becoming world leaders in their fields.
 Applicants will usually be outstanding early-career postdoctoral researchers, but recent doctorands of exceptional ability and potential will also be considered.

 Salary will be negotiable and may include a significant enhancement to reflect the calibre of the fellows.

-Informal enquiries can be made to Professor Oliver Jensen.
+Informal enquiries can be made to Professor Peter Duck

-Further information and application details can be found here.
+Further details regarding these vacancies, including applications, can be found here.